Temperature transformation recovering the compressible law of the wall for turbulent channel flow: Compressible law of the wall for temperature

 The first model is the most widely utilized linear formulation based on Prandtl's hypothesis of linear variation of mixing length:

 It satisfies the first requirement while is not well-suited for the second.
-As a result, the transformed temperature follows the linear law in the viscous sublayer, while only exhibiting a logarithmic behavior in the overlap layer at sufficiently high Reynolds numbers.
+As a result, \(\psi_1 = \sqrt{\tau^+_{tot}}\), and the transformed temperature follows the linear law in the viscous sublayer, while exhibiting a logarithmic behavior in the overlap layer at sufficiently high Reynolds numbers.

-The second model is a special case for the channel flow configuration \cite{Pirozzoli2014, Kundu2018}.
-The study by \citet{Pirozzoli2014} indicates that the linear variation of total shear stress and the velocity log-law directly yields the parabolic form:
+The second model is a special case for the channel and pipe configurations \cite{Pirozzoli2014, Kundu2018}.
+The studies by \citet{Pirozzoli2014} and \citet{Galbraith1977} indicate that the linear variation of total shear stress and the velocity log-law directly yields the parabolic form:

-It satisfies both requirements, and hence leads to a linear distribution in the viscous sublayer and a clear logarithmic profile in the overlap layer.
+It satisfies both requirements and leads to \(\psi_1 = {\tau^+_{tot}}\).
+Consequently, the transformed temperature follows a linear distribution in the viscous sublayer and exhibits a pronounced logarithmic profile in the overlap layer.
 Moreover, the transformed temperatures coincides with their incompressible counterparts at comparable characteristic Reynolds number.

 The third model is the enhanced mixing length formulation proposed by \citet{Xu2025}, motivated by the idea of extending the logarithmic profile in the outer layer: